J-Vizcaino21/maximumIntModulo/README.md

 # Maximum Integer Modulo

-This software is designed to evaluate three numerical parameters: X, Y, and N. In this context, X represents the modulus, Y denotes the remainder, and N signifies the maximum allowable integer.
+This software is designed to evaluate three numerical parameters: X, Y, and N. In this context, X represents the modulo, Y denotes the remainder, and N signifies the maximum allowable integer.

 The project is developed using Maven with Java 11 and Spring Boot 2.7.